Register an Ohio Foreign LLC

 How long will it take Ohio to process the Foreign LLC Registration Application?

-Your paperwork will be processed in 7 days.
-If you’re in a hurry you can pay an extra $100 and get your Certificate of Authority in 3 days.
+Ohio will process your paperwork in about 7 days.
+If you’re in a hurry you can pay the state an extra $100 and Ohio will approve your Certificate of Authority in 3 days.

 Ohio Foreign LLC FAQ